Ford Motor Co reported a profit that beat Wall Street expectations.

 Revenue rose 13 percent to $35.5 billion.

-Net income fell to $2.4 billion in the quarter, or 59 cents per share, from $2.6 billion, or 61 cents per share.
+Net income of $2.4 billion in the quarter, or 59 cents per share, was down $201 million from a year ago when per-share net income was 61 cents per share.

-(Additional reporting by Ben Klayman; Editing by Derek Caney)
+(Reporting by Ben Klayman and Bernie Woodall; Editing by Derek Caney)